blasee/fetchR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+### NOTEs
+* This is my first submission and this is the correct email address.

+The possibly mis-spelled words in the DESCRIPTION are spelled correctly.

 ## Downstream dependencies
 There are currently no downstream dependencies.